 Virtual College course boosts understanding of importance of relationships for children’s brain development

 How do babies’ brains develop and why are relationships so crucial in that process?
-For anyone caring directly for a child – parents, nursery staff, childminders, or foster carers – a greater understanding of emotional connection in children’s development is essential if we are to help young children thrive.
+For anyone caring directly for a child – parents, nursery staff, childminders, or foster carers – a greater understanding of emotional connection in children’s development is essential if we are to help young children thrive, as their surroundings have a direct effect on their overall development and on the adult they will become.

 Virtual College has worked in association with Dr. Suzanne Zeedyk, an internationally acclaimed specialist in infants’ abilities to communicate, to create a series of online learning resources that will help all professionals caring for babies and young children in understanding how the attachment process works.

-A baby’s brain develops more rapidly in the first three years of life than at any other time.
-It is crucial that care givers understand how emotional exchanges impact on a baby’s brain development, and why those early experiences have lifelong consequences.
+A baby’s brain develops more rapidly in the first three years of life than at any other time, and early experiences become the building blocks that construct the brain.
+It is crucial that caregivers understand the importance of relationships in early childhood, how emotional exchanges impact on a baby’s brain development, and why those early experiences have lifelong consequences.

 The first course, ‘Motorways in the brain’ explores how brains develop, making clear how brain function, emotional needs and behaviour intersect.
-The course also explains why early experiences have such a fundamental impact on brain structure.
+The course also explains why early experiences have such a fundamental impact on brain structure, as early childhood is when children begin developing their social and emotional skills.

 The entire suite of courses will take roughly five hours to complete but these do not have to be undertaken all in one sitting.
 Each course will be CPD (Continuous Professional Development) certified and, upon successful completion, a certificate can be printed.